 Great Lakes is the largest provider of dredging services in the United States.
 Dredging generally involves the enhancement or preservation of navigability of waterways or the protection of shorelines through the removal or replenishment of soil, sand or rock.
-The U.S. dredging market consists of three primary types of work: capital, beach nourishment and maintenance.
-Across the three sectors of the dredging industry, the Company achieved the leading U.S. market share, averaging 37% over the last three years.
+The U.S. dredging market consists of three primary types of work: capital, beach nourishment and maintenance, in which sectors the Company has experienced an average combined bid market share in the U.S. of 37% over the past three years.
 The Company's largest domestic dredging customer is the U.S. Army Corps of Engineers, which has responsibility for federally funded projects related to navigation and flood control.
 In 2006, approximately 41% of the Company's dredging revenues were earned from contracts with federal government agencies, including the Corps as well as other federal entities such as the U.S. Coast Guard and U.S. Navy.
 This percentage of revenues from the federal government is significantly down from the prior three year average (2003-2005) of 75%.
 The Company anticipates this percentage will increase once the Corps' funding issues are resolved.
 Therefore, the Company tracks the annual appropriation process, to the extent that information is available, to assist it in planning for and managing its operations.
 However, the Company continues to diversify its revenue base, taking on additional work overseas, as well as private work domestically.
 The Company has continued its role as the only U.S. dredging contractor with significant international operations, which represented an average of 18% of its dredging contract revenues over the past three years.
-The international operations further diversify the Company's revenue base and reduce the Company's exposure to downturns in the Company's domestic markets.
+The international operations provide additional customer diversification, which can be particularly beneficial if there is a downturn in the domestic economy.